Kerala Police: Police Stations

+Specialised units

 Crime Branch

 The Crime Branch is the specialized investigation wing of the Kerala police.
 The Crime Branch has its headquarters in Thiruvananthapuram and headed by an officer of the rank of Additional Director General of Police (ADGP).

 Crime Branch investigates cases that are entrusted to it by the State Police Chief or the Government or the High Court of Kerala.
 This department was earlier known as Crime Branch-Criminal Investigation Department (CB-CID).

 Crime Branch is the Nodal agency for Interpol related matters in the State and conducts verifications or enquiries on behalf of Interpol.

 Crime Branch is specialized in investigation of complex organized crimes, financial frauds, economic offences with huge ramifications, undetected or sensitive crime cases, cases with inter-state ramifications, etc. Crime Branch officers operate in plainclothes, similar to those in the Special Branch, and are primarily involved in investigative and intelligence-related duties.

 The state crime branch includes special units like Economic Offences Wing, Organised Crime Wing, etc. The crime branch wing is divided into ranges and units.
 Each range is headed by an Inspector General of Police (IGP) and each unit is headed by a Superintendent of Police (SP).
 There are three ranges headquartered in Thiruvananthapuram, Ernakulam and Kozhikode.
 There are 14 district units under Crime Branch.
 The Crime Branch also includes Deputy Superintendents of Police, Detective Inspectors, Detective Sub Inspectors, Detective Assistant Sub Inspectors, Senior Civil Police Officers, and Civil Police Officers.

 There is no direct recruitment to the Crime Branch; postings are typically made on deputation from the General Executive Branch (Civil Police) based on eligibility and experience.

-Apart from this, the District Crime Branch (C-Branch) functions under the respective District Police Chiefs.
-District C-Branch is headed by a Deputy Superintendent of Police.
-District C Branch acts as specialized investigating wing of the District Police Chief which is mandated to help in investigating sensational cases at the district level.
-The District Crime Branch is not subordinate to the State Crime Branch; instead, it operates under the Law and Order Wing of the state police.